The Hallmarked Man: Plot

 Decima Mullins hires the agency to investigate the body of "William Wright" found in the vault of Ramsay Silver.
 Identification is difficult due to mutilation and the outdated security system.
 The police say that Wright was Jason Knowles, a convicted robber.
 Mullins thinks Wright was her lover, Rupert Fleetwood.
 Shanker states that Wright was neither man, that a freemason is behind the execution, and that Knowles was sent to "Barnaby's".
 Information from Ryan Murphy reveals that Niall Semple and Tyler Powell also fit the profile.
 A letter encoded with a pigpen cipher says that Wright was "Dick DeLion".
 Fleetwood's social circle believes he is in New York.
 The agency receives threatening calls, and Robin is attacked and threatened in Harrods by a masked assailant.

 Robin discovers the 1998 murders in Belgium of Reata Lindvall and her daughter Jolanda.
 The office door is defaced with a letter "G" from the Square and Compasses.
 A music producer, Calvin Osgood, has his identity stolen.
 Sapphire Neagle is the only connection between him and the impostor "Oz", whom Wright had emailed.
 Oz ransacked Wright's apartment of anything personally identifiable with Sofia Medina, a student found dead on North Wessex Downs.
 Jade Semple tells Strike that her husband became obsessed with Freemasonry after a traumatic brain injury, and that Ralph Lawrence of MI5 took the note he left behind.
 The stalker threatens Robin again and drops a Masonic dagger.
 Lawrence warns against investigating Semple, and places Rena Liddell in a psychiatric hold before Strike can interview her.

-Strike runs into Nina Lascelles, who tells Dominic Culpepper that Kim took photos of his wife having an affair.
+Strike runs into Nina Lascelles, who tells Dominic Culpepper that Kim Cochran took photos of his wife having an affair.
 Culpepper writes articles portraying Strike as an abusive womaniser who coerced an escort into sex.
-Jonny Rokeby's lawyers quash a false story about Strike fathering Bijou Watkins' daughter.
+Strike reaches out to his father, Jonny Rokeby, whose lawyers quash a false story about Strike fathering Bijou Watkins' daughter.
 Strike discovers that the encoded letter was from Fiona Freeman, who thinks De Leon was executed by a freemason who uses porn actors and unsuspecting laypeople to fulfil his fetishes.
 Strike believes that the freemason is Oliver Branfoot, who is colluding with Culpepper and is part of the same Masonic lodge as Malcom Truman, the DCI who investigated the vault case.
 De Leon is found alive on Sark.
 "Barnaby's" is deduced to be a scrap yard where bodies are destroyed in the car compactor.
 Jim Todd, Ramsay Silver's cleaner, is killed by Oz along with his mother.
-Kim Cochran obtains photos that show the body marked with the Cross of Salem.
+Kim obtains photos that show the body marked with the Cross of Salem.